-There is a risk that when using the internet or other online service and technologies, children may be exposed to inappropriate content.
+There is a risk that when using the internet or other online services and technologies, young people may be exposed to inappropriate content.
 This may be material that is pornographic, hateful or violent, encourages activities that are dangerous or illegal, or is just age-inappropriate or biased.
 One of the key benefits of the web is that it is open to all, but unfortunately this also means that those with extreme political, racist or sexist views also have a free voice.

 Schools provide a degree of protection against this sort of exposure, but even the filtering software installed is not always foolproof.
-Supervision within the classroom can help, but the same level of supervision does not often extend to the other settings where children may use ICT.
-It is natural for children to believe what they read, and often online content appears to have as much authority as the printed word, even when it has less authority.
-It is important, therefore, that schools provide digital literacy education, teaching children to become critical and discriminating users of materials they find online and of information provided through 'direct contact' services, such as email, chat and social software.
+Supervision within the classroom can help, but the same level of supervision does not often extend to the other settings where young people use ICT.
+It is natural for young people to believe what they read, and often online content appears to have as much authority as the printed word, even when it has less authority.
+It is important, therefore, that schools provide digital literacy education, teaching young people to become critical and discriminating users of materials they find online and of information provided through 'direct contact' services, such as email, chat and social networking sites.

-Children should also be aware of the security risks of accessing certain types of content.
+Young people should also be aware of the security risks of accessing certain types of content.
 These risks include viruses, adware and spyware.
-Children should be taught to always question the source and reliability of any content they access or download and be aware of the various technological approaches to minimising the risks.
+Young people should be taught to always question the source and reliability of any content they access or download and be aware of the various technological approaches to minimising the risks.